YilunAllenChen/marketing-making/README.md

 but that will be way too slow.
 Given the nature of this strategy, which requires us to constantly react to top-of-book changes, and also given that our exposure to the market will be limited, I believe latency matters a lot more than accuracy.

+### Bulk Orders
+All apis in this implementation are done in bulks, and only done if necessary.
+For example, if ask price changed, then all ask quotes, and only all ask quotes, will be cancelled and resubmitted in one bulk.
+This minimizes back-and-forth traffic and is faster than doing them one by one.
+One can further improve this by leveraging non-blocking calls (see potential improvements)

 # Potential Improvements
 ### Async Optimizations